danielegiulianini/qu-bft/README.md

 #### Q/U client configuration

-Now, set it up the thresholds and each of the replicas by providing the builder with their ip and port.
+Now, set the thresholds and each of the replicas up by providing the builder with their ip and port.
 The call to build will provide a Q/U client after a validation step.

 ```scala